 I started working with Ashley Thomas in 2019.
-A massage therapist friend, after working with Ashley for several years suggested she try Rolfing® Structural Integration.
+After working with Ashley for several years, a massage therapist friend suggested she try Rolfing® Structural Integration.
 Ashley is an amazing woman!
-She's the Founder and Executive Director of Bridge II Sports a nonprofit organization that develops programs where youth and adults, with physical disabilities, can participate in recreation, exercise, and competitive sports.
-It's such a joy to work with her and to see how committed she is to her healing journey.
+She's the Founder and Executive Director of Bridge II Sports, a nonprofit organization that develops programs where youth and adults with physical disabilities can participate in recreation, exercise, and competitive sports.
+It's such a joy to work with her and see how committed she is to her healing journey.
 This week marks the 30th anniversary of the Americans with Disability Act (ADA).

 "I have been part of the medical community for nearly sixty years as I was born with Spina Bifida.
 Many would say that I should be an expert at navigating the systems as I grew with each new turn by medical providers and insurance changes.
 That is not the case.
 While the medical field has improved from new technologies that are very helpful, other alternative methods have been overlooked.
 I thought I would try to share some of what I have learned on my journey to help you navigate excellent support while living with a disability.

 Those who use their bodies differently due to spinal cord injury, being an amputee, Multiple Sclerosis (MS), Cerebral Palsy, and the list can go on, will know that back pain is an everyday companion.
 For me, that is true.
 Our bodies are designed to move, not be static and stationary.
 I was dutiful at stretching for many years, but pain caught up with me.
 I began exploring alternative methods as I do not do well with pain medications.
 I had no desire to live in a mental stupor, watching life pass by and not be a part of it.
 I also did not want my bowel and bladder to pay the price for continual narcotic pain meds.